 - Danish Mastiff

-Years ago, breeds were revered for their large bodies, powerful builds and extremely strong jaws.
+Today, none of the above five make the list of popular fighting dogs.
+Years ago, fighting dog breeds were revered for their large bodies, powerful builds and extremely strong jaws.
 They had to have a low and loud bark.
+But now, fighting dog handlers prefer medium sized and sturdy dogs.

-Another cruel aspect of dog fighting that is less known are bait animals.
+Another cruel aspect of dog fighting that is less known or forgotten are bait animals.

-Records show that most bait animals are attained by stealing people’s pets, adopting pets from shelters under the pretense that the pet is going to a good home, and applying for “free to good home” ads.
-(This is why you should never advertise your pet on platforms where you can’t go see where the animals will be going.)
+Records show that most bait animals are attained through dog adoption scams, stealing people’s pets, adopting pets from shelters under the pretense that the pet is going to a good home, and applying for “free to good home” ads.
+There are stories circling around about Americans being scammed in online puppy sales.
+That's why you must never advertise your pet online where you can’t go see where the animals will be going.

-In South Africa, dog fighting is a huge problem to this day, especially smaller provinces like Western Cape.
+In South Africa in particular, dog fighting is a huge problem to this day, especially smaller provinces like Western Cape.
 Even though it is illegal there too, there's less manpower taking care of these activities.
 The SPCA do their utmost best to try and eradicate the illegal sport, but because it’s very underground, it’s difficult to reach everyone and spread awareness.

-I’ve compiled a list of some of the most popular fighting dog breeds out there, going back to centuries ago.
+We’ve compiled a list of some of the most popular fighting dog breeds out there, going back centuries ago.
 Some of these fighting dogs were bred from the beginning for this purpose, while it was realized later on that other similar dogs may be good in the pit, too.

 RELATED: 20 Most Dangerous Dogs in the World